 - Develop a greater understanding of the roles of potential rehabilitation team members, including but not limited to physicians, nurses, physical therapists, occupational therapists, recreational therapists, speech therapists and social workers

-Students are assigned to the inpatient services on the rehabilitation unit.
+For two weeks, students are assigned to the inpatient services on the rehabilitation unit at Mayo Clinic Hospital – Rochester, Saint Marys Campus.
 The two service options are the: